-Vehicles with overhanging loads. street furniture and other items may not be detected by active park assist.
-You must ensure the selected space is suitable for parking.
+Vehicles with overhanging loads. street furniture and other items may not be detected by the system.
+You must make sure that the selected space is suitable for parking.

-Do not use active park assist if a trailer is attached to the vehicle.
+Do not use the system if a trailer is attached to the vehicle.

-Do not use active park assist if a bike rack is attached to the back of the vehicle
+Do not use the system if a bike rack is attached to the back of the vehicle.

-Do not use active park assist if an over hanging item is attached to the roof.
+Do not use the system if an overhanging item is attached to the roof.

-If the manoeuvre is interrupted before completion, active park assist will be cancelled.
+If the manoeuvre is interrupted before completion, the system will be disabled.
 The steering wheel position will not indicate the true position of the steering and you will have to take control of the vehicle.

-Ensure loose clothing, your hands or your arms do not get caught in the rotating steering wheel.
+Make sure that loose clothing, your hands or your arms do not get caught in the rotating steering wheel.

-Active park assist detects a suitable parallel parking space and steers the vehicle into the space.
+The system will detect a suitable parallel parking space and steer the vehicle into the space.
 The system controls the steering while the driver controls the accelerator, transmission and brakes.
-The manoeuvre can be stopped by holding the steering wheel or pressing the active park assist control switch.
+The manoeuvre can be stopped at any time by holding the steering wheel or pressing the active park assist switch.
+See At a Glance (page 10).

-Active park assist will visually and audibly instruct the driver throughout the procedure to safely park the vehicle.
+The system will visually and audibly instruct the driver throughout the procedure to safely park the vehicle.